Continuous-time trading and the emergence of probability: Appendix: Hoeffding's process

 \subsection{Hoeffding's inequality}

-We start from the definition of discrete-time finite-horizon outer content.
+We start from the definition of discrete-time finite-horizon upper price.
 Suppose the game of forecasting bounded variables lasts a known number $N$ of rounds.
-(See \cite{shafer/vovk:2001} for the general definition.)
+(See \cite{Shafer/Vovk:2001} for the general definition.)
 The \emph{sample space} is the set of all sequences $(a_1,b_1,\mu_1,x_1,\ldots,a_N,b_N,\mu_N,x_N)$ of Forecaster's and Reality's moves in the game.
 An \emph{event} is a subset of the sample space.
-The \emph{outer content} of an event $E$ is the infimum of the initial value of positive supercapital processes that take value at least $1$ on $E$.
+The \emph{upper price} of an event $E$ is the infimum of the initial value of positive supercapital processes that take value at least $1$ on $E$.

-Theorem \ref{thm:super} immediately gives Hoeffding's inequality (cf.\ \cite{hoeffding:1963}, the proof of Theorem 2) when combined with the definition of game-theoretic probability: \begin{corollary} Suppose the game of forecasting bounded variables lasts a fixed number $N$ of rounds.
-If all $a_n$ and $b_n$ are given in advance and $t>0$ is a known constant, the outer content of the event
+Theorem \ref{thm:super} immediately gives Hoeffding's inequality (cf.\ \cite{Hoeffding:1963}, the proof of Theorem 2) when combined with the definition of game-theoretic probability: \begin{corollary} Suppose the game of forecasting bounded variables lasts a fixed number $N$ of rounds.
+If all $a_n$ and $b_n$ are given in advance and $t>0$ is a known constant, the upper price of the event

 does not exceed $e^{-2N^2t^2/C}$, where $C := \sum_{n=1}^N (b_n-a_n)^2$. \end{corollary} (The reader will see that it is sufficient for Sceptic to know only $C$ at the start of the game, not the individual $a_n$ and $b_n$.) \begin{proof} The supercapital process of Theorem \ref{thm:super} starts from $1$ and achieves